runpod/docs/docs/glossary.md

 ## Data center

-A data center is a secure location where RunPod's cloud computing services, such as Secure Cloud and GPU instances, are hosted.
-These data centers are equipped with redundancy and data backups to ensure the safety and reliability of your data.
+A data center is a secure location where RunPod's cloud computing services, such as GPU instances and storage instances, are hosted.
+These data centers are equipped with redundant power, multiple ISP connections, and data backups to ensure the safety and reliability of your compute services and data.

 ## GPU instance